 Who May Be Sued In A Wrongful Death Case?

 Multiple parties may be involved in a wrongful death & personal injury lawsuit.
-It can be very difficult to determine all of the parties responsible for a loss or injury.
+It can be very difficult to determine all of the parties responsible.
 At Baggett McCall, our attorneys and investigators will aggressively investigate your claim and uncover all the parties responsible for your injury or the death of your loved one.
 As an example, in an automobile accident, parties responsible for the accident might include:

 - The driver of the other vehicle and the driver’s employer;